How To Make a King Cake for Mardi Gras

 King cakes are made around the world as part of the festival of the Epiphany, but in New Orleans, king cakes have truly taken on a life of their own.
-From the start of Carnival on January 6 through Mardi Gras at the beginning of February, you'll find one of these sweet, color-splashed king cakes in just about every office break room and at every family gathering.
+From the start of Carnival on January 6 through Mardi Gras at the beginning of February, you’ll find one of these sweet, color-splashed king cakes just about everywhere.

 Did you get “the baby”?
 That means you bring the next cake — and we have just the cake you’ll want to bring.